-Study of human biochemistry as an aid in the diagnosis of disease process.
+Study of human biochemistry as an aid in the diagnosis of disease process, including chemical procedures performed on body fluids.
 Three hours lecture and four hours laboratory.
 Credit, five semester hours.
 (Prerequisites: Four semester hours of approved chemistry electives with a minimum of "C" average or special permission by instructor)